-How feasible is the idea of involving military in tackling Naxals?
-Singh:
+Biplob: How feasible is the idea of involving military in tackling Naxals?

-What according to you is the solution to the Naxal problem?
-Singh:
+Biplob: What according to you is the solution to the Naxal problem?

 It should be ensured that people living in these areas should get family health centres, basic amenities like water, education, electricity, roads; these facilities need to be extended.
 We cannot leave them to the care of gods.
 We have to ensure adequate and proper distribution of funds and schemes like NREGA should be implemented properly.
 The developments projects need to be implemented with all the seriousness.
 We have to ensure that the funds are not siphoned off by corrupt middlemen, bureaucrats or engineers.

 More from Sports

 More from Entertaiment

 - Yakub Memon hanged in Nagpur jail: As it happened